Brooke Van Sickle: Petro Gazz Angels

+In September 2025, Van Sickle's parents Gary and Lisa joined Petro Gazz as its head coach and assistant coach respectively.
+The Van Sickles led Petro Gazz to the 2025 PVL Reinforced Conference finals.

+Nxled Chameleons

+In January 2026, Van Sickle moved to the Nxled Chameleons after Petro Gazz was disbanded.

 National team

 Van Sickle expressed interest in playing for the Philippine national team and is processing her sporting nationality from the USA to the Philippines.

 Van Sickle made her debut for the Philippines at the 2025 VTV International Women's Volleyball Cup.
 Van Sickle inclusion in the roster was permitted since the VTV Cup is not an AVC-sanctioned tounrmanet and that FIVB eligibility rules does not apply.

 Personal life

 Van Sickle's roots in the Philippines trace back as far as her grandfather who hails from San Emilio, Ilocos Sur.
 She also has Philippine and United States citizenship and is a holder of a Philippine passport.